Floating IslandsArtificial Island / Schwimminseln / Floating Islands - multifunctional aesthetics

 We use floating islands (floating rafts) in our treatment wetland projects for the removal of pollutants in water bodies1 and for different other purposes alongside with constructed wetlands for nearly 25 years.

-For purchase of floating islands look at www.rhizotech.de or at similar websites.
+For purchase of floating islands visit us at www.rhizotech.de.

 1 Removal of